mcsquared/rptp/README.md

 - Thin, Tokio-driven integration that wires the core to UDP multicast sockets and system timers for tests and experiments.
 - Promising early locality/performance behavior in the core, with the hot paths kept free from unnecessary allocation, infrastructure or framework concerns.

+### Near‑Term Focus (0.x)

+These are concrete areas of work planned for the near term, before the project claims broader feature coverage or stability:

+- **Broader protocol field coverage**
+  Improve evaluation of message fields, including coarse origin timestamps in Announce and two‑step Sync messages, and other currently underused fields.

+- **Timescale and UTC handling**
+  Make the PTP timescale handling explicit and correct, including leap seconds, UTC offset fields, and related flags, and reflect this clearly in the servo and tests.

+- **Multi-domain and multi-port setups**
+  Extend support beyond single-domain / single-port topologies to validate and exercise the `DomainMessage` ↔ `PortMap` collaboration in more realistic deployments, including multi-port configurations and BMCA behavior for boundary clock ports.

+- **PI servo tuning and constraints**
+  Tune the PI servo (`kp`/`ki`) based on the Sync log message interval, clamp drift in the PI servo, and derive parameters such as `min_delta` from `ki` rather than ad‑hoc choices.

+- **Stronger acceptance tests vs. `ptp4l`**
+  Tighten interoperability and acceptance criteria against `ptp4l`, including timescale awareness and correctness, not just message flow compatibility.

 ### On the Agenda

 These are planned directions and areas of interest, not yet hard commitments; progress will depend on available time and funding.

-- End-to-end interoperability and testing against `ptp4l`
+- Deeper interoperability work and long-running scenarios beyond the near-term acceptance tests against `ptp4l`.
+- Evaluation and processing of the correction field and other profile-specific fields once the core flows are stable.
-- Exploration of OS-level and hardware timestamping paths
+- OS-level and hardware timestamping paths, including PHC-backed system and embedded clock backends for constrained or specialized targets.
-- Expanded protocol coverage and profile support
+- Expanded protocol coverage and support for additional PTP profiles beyond the default.
-- Broader testing for edge cases, failure modes, and error conditions
-- Stronger runtime and infrastructure abstractions
-- Evolving `rptp-daemon` from a thin test harness into a production-grade daemon as the model and understanding solidify
+- Stronger runtime and infrastructure abstractions, configuration surfaces, and observability as `rptp-daemon` evolves from a thin test harness into a production-grade daemon.
-- Embedded and system/PHC clock backends
-- Systematic benchmarking & profiling
+- Systematic benchmarking and profiling to understand performance envelopes and trade-offs.
+- A richer and more aggressive testing strategy: property-based testing (e.g. `proptest`), fuzzing, mutation testing, and pcap replay support for real-world captures (e.g. from Wireshark), covering edge cases, failure modes, packet loss/reordering, and other conditions beyond the initial interoperability and timescale checks.

 For details on how to report potential vulnerabilities or security-sensitive issues, see `SECURITY.md`.